Entries by admin-wxc

 ,

-WASHINGTON – The Internal Revenue Service today reminds taxpayers who filed an extension that the October 15 due date to file 2019 tax returns is approaching.
-Taxpayers should complete their tax returns and file on or before the October 15 deadline.
-Convenient electronic filing options, including IRS Free File, are still available.
-Taxpayers and tax professionals should […]
+WASHINGTON — The Internal Revenue Service today reminds taxpayers about the upcoming October 15 due date to file 2020 tax returns.
+People who asked for an extension should file on or before the extension deadline to avoid the penalty for filing late.
+Electronic filing options, such as IRS Free File, are still available.
+Although October 15 is […]

 ,